AbdulShabazz/huggingface-transformers-2025-fork-/README.md

     <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/transformers/transformers_as_a_model_definition.png"/>
 </h3>

 Transformers acts as the model-definition framework for state-of-the-art machine learning models in text, computer vision, audio, video, and multimodal model, for both inference and training.
+Visit the upstream Hugging Face for [installation instructions](https://github.com/huggingface/transformers).

-It centralizes the model definition so that this definition is agreed upon across the ecosystem. `transformers` is the pivot across frameworks: if a model definition is supported, it will be compatible with the majority of training frameworks (Axolotl, Unsloth, DeepSpeed, FSDP, PyTorch-Lightning, ...), inference engines (vLLM, SGLang, TGI, ...), and adjacent modeling libraries (llama.cpp, mlx, ...) which leverage the model definition from `transformers`.
+## Huggingface-transformer-2025-fork-

-We pledge to help support new state-of-the-art models and democratize their usage by having their model definition be simple, customizable, and efficient.
+This architecture, after initial training, distills subsequent datasets as SQL databases.
+The inititial (stochastic) model is then refined via the integration of a theorem prover into a decidable (i.e., deterministic) architecture, which employs next token generation via computable logic.
+Ontology synergy matching capabilities are employed in situations where next-token prediction constraints stall or are inadequate.

 There are over 1M+ Transformers [model checkpoints](https://huggingface.co/models?library=transformers&sort=trending) on the [Hugging Face Hub](https://huggingface.com/models) you can use.